Authenticity can help hire and retain diverse talent

 Be transparent on the progress being made

 As you would with any business goals, provide updates and share how goals and strategies may shift.
 Even if your numbers aren’t something to celebrate right away, it’s important to share with employees.
+These updates can help keep diversity, equity and inclusion efforts top of mind.
 The data can empower leaders and employees to think about how their daily actions may contribute to the goals.
-These updates can help keep diversity, equity and inclusion efforts top of mind.
+To demonstrate accountability, share DEI progress in annual reports.
 Rochelle Rosatto, Senior Vice President of Diversity & Inclusion for Marsh encouraged owning the goals with humility, sharing “maybe we don’t necessarily look the way we’re aspiring to be in terms of diversity but here’s what we’re doing about it and this is what we’re committed to.”

 Ask questions, create an open dialogue with employees

 Consider using surveys to help assess employee perspectives of the DEI efforts.
 Find time to meet one-on-one or in small groups and make it clear that you’re available to hear feedback outside of these regular check-ins.
 If you’ve reached a diverse hiring goal, but the culture isn’t supporting new hires these efforts can help identify changes you can make to retain talent.
 As Lissette Perez, President of the Latin American Association of Insurance Agencies (LAAIA) shared, “once you’ve committed, you have to engage.”
 She suggested joining organizations like LAAIA and the National African American Insurance Association (NAAIA) to help amplify the work they’re doing in the industry.